nus-cs2113-AY2223S2/ip/docs/README.md

 ### `delete` - Delete a reminder

-Delete an item using the **number** shown from the items list.
+Delete a reminder using the **number** shown from the reminders list.

 Format: `delete (no)`

 Expected output:

-Shows the item that has been deleted and the number of items remaining.
+Shows the reminder that has been deleted and the number of reminders remaining.
 ```
 delete 6
 _________________